grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Docs/openapi/info

 Display information about an OpenAPI 3.0+ specification, use either the `url` or `data` parameter to specify an OpenAPI specification.
+Use the percentage shortcode tag `{{%/* */%}}` to include the content in the table of contents generation.

 | Parameter | Description                                                                                       | Required |
 | --------- | ------------------------------------------------------------------------------------------------- | -------- |